1242035/spree/guides/src/content/developer/core/adjustments.md

 * A source
 * An adjustable

 The *source* is the source of the adjustment.
-Typically a `Spree::TaxRate` object or a `Spree::PromotionAction` object.
+Typically a `Viauco::TaxRate` object or a `Viauco::PromotionAction` object.

 The *adjustable* is the object being adjusted, which is either an order, line item or shipment.

-Adjustments can come from one of two locations within Spree's core:
+Adjustments can come from one of two locations within Viauco's core:

 * Tax Rates
 * Promotions